top of page

 A stroke occurs when blood flow to the brain is interrupted, causing brain cells to die.
 Depending on the stroke's location and severity, survivors may experience:

 These impairments often result from damage to brain areas that control voluntary muscle movement.
 Muscle atrophy (loss of muscle) can develop quickly due to disuse, further limiting recovery.
-As outlined in our blog post on Emsculpt Neo, we detail how sarcopenia (natural muscle loss) is a universally occurring process in all adults between the ages of 30 and 40.
+As outlined in our blog post, we detail how sarcopenia (natural muscle loss) occurs universally in all adults between the ages of 30 and 40.
 Everyone experiences some muscle loss throughout life, and this is even more pronounced when a stroke is involved.
 Maintaining or growing muscle mass is crucial in all aspects of life.
-But when limited by a stroke, gaining muscle by voluntary measures remains incredibly difficult.
-Passive involuntary methods like electrical stimulation to muscles is an increasingly studied intervention for stroke survivors, helping them regain muscle function, strength, and size, promoting a healthy recovery and return to normalcy in daily life.
+But when limited by a stroke, gaining muscle through voluntary measures remains incredibly difficult.
+Passive involuntary methods, like electrical stimulation to muscles, are increasingly studied interventions for stroke survivors.
+They help regain muscle function, strength, and size, promoting a healthy recovery and return to normalcy in daily life.

 How Emsculpt Neo Supports Post-Stroke Muscle Recovery